 While On The Trip

 Do: When you arrive at your destination and you’ve checked into your accommodation, talk to the receptionist about general information about the area.
 Specifically, ask about areas where a solo traveller should avoid.
+Look for a local travel blogger.
 While you may be excited to start your adventure, you wouldn’t want to get lost in the wrong neighbourhood (especially as a solo traveller).
 Also, do keep your valuables out of sight, particularly jewellery and your passport.
 If possible, use a weatherproof bag or pouch to store your valuables in.

 Don’t: forget to follow the country’s local laws.
 If you are travelling overseas for the first time, it is easy to forget that laws are different from country to country.
 It is recommended to seek general information about the country you will be visiting to avoid any issues.
 For instance, chewing gum in Singapore is illegal.
 It is said that chewing gum in Singapore is completely forbidden.
 Spitting chewing gum out is even worse.
 Importing, selling, or simply bringing chewing gum with you to Singapore is not allowed.
 It is said that Singapore also has laws concerning expelling mucus and legally requiring to flush when using public toilets.